pnevyk/loe/README.md

 ## License

-Tipograph is licensed under [MIT](LICENSE).
+loe is licensed under [MIT](LICENSE).
 Feel free to use it, contribute or spread the word.